-Jane's provides a safety net of information and support for pregnant minors across the state of Texas, working with clients from 45 individual counties in 2016 alone.
+Jane's Due Process provides a safety net of information and support for pregnant minors across the state of Texas, working with clients from 37 individual counties in 2017 alone.
 Our clients are some of the most vulnerable in the state; many of our callers do not have relationships with their parents, or are survivors of domestic violence or neglect.
-In 2015, Jane's Due Process took on 287 cases, 178 of whom participated in our attorney referral program.
+In 2017 JDP had 328 cases, 188 of whom went on to go through the bypass process.

 Needs StatementNo service is useful if it is unknown.
-At Jane's Due Process we have the ability to help young women navigate a complicated, scary, and very adult legal system so that they can make choices that are right for them and their futures.
-Sadly, with the dismantling of the family planning network coupled with the closing of abortion providers, young women are caught in the middle, often unable to obtain contraception or abortion services.
-Those who relied on confidential family planning services at Title X clinics are now scrambling to find nearby healthcare facilities.
+At Jane's Due Process we have the ability to help teens navigate a scary, and very complicated legal system so that they can make choices that are right for them and their futures.
+Sadly, with the dismantling of the family planning network coupled with the closing of abortion providers, teens are caught in the middle, often unable to obtain contraception or abortion services.
+Those who relied on confidential family planning services at Title X clinics are now scrambling to find nearby health care facilities.
 If teens do become pregnant and wish to terminate, access to abortion services is increasingly burdensome logistically, financially, and emotionally.
 The shuttering of clinics statewide has a profound impact on minors seeking abortion services.
-JDP statistics indicate that 80 percent of our clients learn of our services from abortion providers.
-It is urgent that we find new avenues and develop innovative strategies to market our services, particularly since many of the clinics closed during the legal battles over HB 2 and have not since reopened.

-Your contribution to Jane's Due Process will help us to maintain our services, including our 24-hour toll free hotline, sonogram funding, and attorney referral program.
+Your contribution to Jane's Due Process will help us to maintain our services, including our 24-hour toll free legal hotline, text hotline, sonogram, procedure and ride funding, and attorney referral program.
 Additionally, you will help us as we work to increase outreach to those in need of our services through search engine optimization, personal outreach to professionals and organizations working directly with youth, and improving our communication with youth through social media presence.